 Say it ain’t so!
 This is one I struggle with.
 Given my work and the predominance of photography, I am all about light and bright when it comes to kitchens.
 But looking to the trends we’re seeing darker, natural stains and cabinets painted in black, dark gray, and navy.

 If you saw my living room reveal, you’ll know that I’m completely on board with this trend.
 Gorgeous, bold, large scale florals.
 Timeless and beautiful.
 Especially when done in fabrics for drapery and upholstery.

 Matt Black Hardware

 If you ask me, brass is timeless and always a good choice.
-But it you were looking for something on trend – matt black is where it’s at.
+But if you are looking for something on trend – matt black is where it’s at.
 From light fixtures to kitchen hardware, matt black is great paired with the light and medium woods we’re seeing.

 Statement flooring in the form of patterned tile has been around for a few years now.
 In 2018 we see the statement shifting to herringbone wood floors.
 A great way to make a statement in a small space without adding clutter or busyness.